What is the course about?

 How will I be taught, and will there be any work outside the class?

-The class will be primarily practical with one to one tuition, exercises and demontrations
+The class will be primarily practical with one to one tuition, exercises, demontrations, Informal lectures and group discussions.

 Are there any other costs?
 Is there anything I need to bring?